rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 declension compatibility with nominal conjugation: the nominative, inessive, genitive, prolative and locative.
 Clitic marking was observed as a dichotomy, either it is or it isn’t.
-It was observed that the dative adposition t́e%, with obligatory adnominal-person marking, does not cooccur with clitic marking, a matter which may be correlate with grammaticalization.
+It was observed that the dative adposition t́e-, with obligatory adnominal-person marking, does not cooccur with clitic marking, a matter which may be correlate with grammaticalization.
 (See more specifics in section 4.3 ADNOMINAL-TYPE PERSON IN PARTS OF SPEECH and table 4.49b.)